department-of-veterans-affairs/veteran-facing-services-tools/README.md

-# Formation (VA design system)
+# Veteran Facing Services tools

+This repo contains front end code and documentation used by the Veteran facing services on VA.gov.
+It's a monorepo managed by Lerna, a tool for managing versioning and publishing for multiple modules located in a single repo.

+If you're looking for design system documentation:

 Legacy URL: https://department-of-veterans-affairs.github.io/design-system

 Work in progress URL: https://department-of-veterans-affairs.github.io/vets-design-system-documentation/

-This repo contains styles and assets for the VA design system, as well as React implementations of some of the patterns.
-It is managed by Lerna, a tool for managing versioning and publishing for multiple modules located in a single repo.

-**Start here:**
+## Repositories

+- formation
+   - Styles and assets for the VA design system
+- formation-react
+   - React implementations of some of the patterns in formation.
+- documentation
+   - Documentation for how the set of Veteran facing services platform works

+## Setup

 - You need Homebrew.
 To install Homebrew, [follow these instructions](https://www.howtogeek.com/211541/homebrew-for-os-x-easily-installs-desktop-apps-and-terminal-utilities/)
 - You also need Yarn.
 To install Yarn, you'll use Homebrew.
 In Terminal, run `brew install yarn`

-**Clone the design-system repo:**
+**Clone the veteran-facing-services-tools repo:**

-If you're familiar with cloning repos from Github using Terminal, skip ahead to **Install Fractal**.

 You can put the repo anywhere on your computer, but as a suggestion:
 - In Terminal, navigate to your desktop: `cd ~/desktop`
-- Clone the Github repo by running: `git clone https://github.com/department-of-veterans-affairs/design-system.git`
+- Clone the Github repo by running: `git clone https://github.com/department-of-veterans-affairs/veteran-facing-services-tools.git`
-- Then: `cd design-system`
+- Then: `cd veteran-facing-services-tools`
 - Run `yarn` and `yarn bootstrap` to install dependencies for each module

 ## Commands